 Debate about solutions to the country’s high and rising suicide rate is contentious and has centred around lowering economic risks for farmers.

-In response, the Indian government established a USD 1.3 billion crop insurance plan aimed at reducing the suicide
+In response, the Indian government established a USD 1.3 billion crop insurance plan aimed at reducing the suicide rate but it is unknown if that will be sufficient or effective, researchers said.

 More than half of India’s working population is employed in rain-dependent agriculture, long known to be sensitive to climate fluctuations such as unpredictable monsoon rains, scorching heat waves, and drought.
 A third of India’s workers already earn below the international poverty line.